joshua-gould/canvas2pdf/README.md

 ## Notes
 + Inspired by [Canvas2Svg](https://github.com/gliffy/canvas2svg)
++ Calling fill and then stroke consecutively does not work
-+ Some canvas 2d context methods are not implemented yet (e.g. setTransform and arcTo).
++ Some canvas 2d context methods are not implemented yet (e.g. setTransform and arcTo)

 ## License